rklymentiev/py-for-neuro/slides/chapter5_01_text_files.md

 ['id011\n', 'id225\n', 'id331\n', 'id410\n', 'id597\n', 'id109\n']
 ```

-Notes: It happens quite often that we have data in the text file separated by new line (for example IDs of subjects).
+Notes: It happens quite often that we have data in the text file separated by new lines (for example IDs of subjects).
 To read this type of file we can use `readlines()` method.

 ---